 Finally, we can talk about my online selling strategy.

 My online selling strategy is straightforward.
 If I think it is possible to sell it for at least 10 CHF, I am starting with Ricardo.
 I put the offer up.
 I found out that there are several important things when selling:

 - Try to sell with original packing.
-I always keep original packing, so this is not an issue for me.
+I always keep the original packing, so this is not an issue.
 It sells better with original packing and accessories.

 - Write in two languages.
 I always write in German and French.
 You can even use Google Translate.
 In Ricardo, there are more Swiss German users than Swiss French.

 - Always offer to send the packet by mail.

 - Use good and large images.

 - Always explain the state of the item in detail.

 - Be honest about the object.
 Do not try to hide defects.